-The IL-EMPOWER Provider Partner will be pre-approved by ISBE to offer particular services at a specific cost.
-ISBE will work with vendors to establish the specific cost for services so that schools and Provider Partners will not need to do so.
-Schools will have four years in which to demonstrate consistent improvement in identified areas (one year for planning and three years for implementation).142
+The IL-EMPOWER learning partners are pre-approved by ISBE to offer evidence-based, professional services at guaranteed costs.
+ISBE contracts with selected learning partners to provide services at fixed costs so that schools and learning partners will not need to negotiate price.
+Schools will have four years147 in which to demonstrate consistent improvement in identified areas (one year for planning and three years for implementation).148